remix-run/react-router/docs/Introduction.md

 ), document.body)
 ```

 React Router knows how to build nested UI for us, so we don't have to manually figure out which `<Child>` component to render.
+For example, for a full path `/about` it would build `<App><About /></App>`.

 Internally, the router converts your `<Route>` element hierarchy to a [route config](/docs/Glossary.md#routeconfig).
 But if you're not digging the JSX you can use plain objects instead:

 ```js
 const routes = {